 The day initiates from Kasafal with a walk towards a beautiful tranquil river called Chaulti.
 Cross the river to reach a place called Haskara Khari.
 You can either have a small break at this place or continue onwards.

-The walk from Haskara Khari till Dagara beach is quite awesome.
+The walk from Haskara Khari to Dagara beach is quite awesome.
 The flowing breeze atop the casuarina trees and the gushing sound of the waves crashing against the shorelines create a scintillating feeling around.
 You will also experience the fishermen with their fishing nets and the boatmen lined up with their boats.
-As the sun descends down the horizon, you can witness the vibrant colours of the setting sun spanning across the sky and spreading its glittering reflection on the sea waters.
-It will take 7 to 8 hours to complete the entire trail on day 2.
+As the sun descends down the horizon, you can witness the vibrant colors of the setting sun spanning across the sky and spreading its glittering reflection on the sea waters.
+It will take 7 to 8 hours to complete the entire trek on day 2.

 Day 3: Dagara to New Digha

 The first destination is to reach the Kankdapal village on the banks of the river Subarnarekha.
 You need to jump on a boat to cross the river.
 The scenic beauty of the Subarnarekha River is worthy of praise.